aldomann/blog-website/_posts/2018-04-22-custom-domains-and-https.md

 One of the main reasons people point out to use a custom domain is that people will take your website more seriously.
 I personally just did it because it's relatively cheap and because I wanted to learn on the process.

-On this post I will try to explain shortly my (dis)adventures on setting up my own custom domain.
+On this post I will try to explain shortly my (mis)adventures on setting up my own custom domain.

 ## Using Google Domains